phonegap/phonegap-docs/docs/1-getting-started/5-going-further.html.md

 There are two choices available for building and packaging your applications:

-1. Build and package locally using the [PhoneGap CLI](http://docs.phonegap.com/references/phonegap-cli/)
+- Build and package locally using the [PhoneGap CLI](http://docs.phonegap.com/references/phonegap-cli/)
+  - you should be comfortable with command line environments
+  - you will need to install SDKs for each device, and there are some restrictions based on your operating system.

+      *ex. you cannot build iOS apps on a Windows PC, and cannot build Windows from a Mac*

+*OR*

-1. Use [PhoneGap Build](http://build.phonegap.com) cloud service for simplifying the build and app packaging process
+- Build and package with [PhoneGap Build](http://build.phonegap.com) cloud service
+  - build from anywhere, even trigger builds from your device and install it directly
+  - can pull and build directly from your repo
+  - no hardware, SDKs, or developer tooling to setup

 Which you choose will depend on how comfortable you are working with a command line environment and more closely with the native SDKs and tools versus leaving it to a cloud service and providing the required details.